survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 The development setup should work after this change still.
 If you examine the build output, you should notice it's missing references to `__REACT_HOT_LOADER__`.

-Even after this change, the source can contain references still due to a [bug in react-hot-loader](https://github.com/gaearon/react-hot-loader/issues/471) as it has been built so that it loses information that's valuable for a bundler.
+Even after this change, the source can contain references still due to a [bug in react-hot-loader](https://github.com/gaearon/react-hot-loader/issues/471) as it has been built so that it loses information.

 It's possible to work around the issue by implementing a module chooser pattern as described in the *Setting Environment Variables* chapter.
 The idea is that `AppContainer` provided by *react-hot-loader* would be mocked with a dummy implementation during production usage.

-T> The aforementioned `env` technique can be used to apply Babel presets and plugins per environment.
-You could enable additional checks and logging during development this way.
-See the *Loading JavaScript* chapter for more information.
+T> See the *Loading JavaScript* chapter to learn more about Babel `env`.

 {pagebreak}